Table of Contents

 - Cigarette Smoke

-- Fleas and flea control products
+- Fleas and flea control products such as flea control shampoo or flea collars with chemical ingredients.

 - Cleaning products